microsoft/microsoft-ui-xaml-specs/active/InformationBar/InformationBar.md

 - Dark mode guidances
 - Conveying meaning via color AND icon for accessibility

-When to show a status banner?
+When to show an app notification?

 Current opinion: When the state of the application is different from normal, expected functionality
 - Patterns for critical notifications (i.e. internet connectivity is required for the application to function)
-    - A critical status banner should remain in view until the connection is restored if the app's functionality is very limited without this feature working.
+    - A critical app notification should remain in view until the connection is restored if the app's functionality is very limited without this feature working.
-    - A critical status banner appears ("Internet connectivity lost") and can be dismissed by the user.
+    - A critical app notification appears ("Internet connectivity lost") and can be dismissed by the user.
-        - However, if the internet is reconnected and the user had previously dismissed the banner, the banner should update to "Internet is reconnected" Success banner to inform the user the functionality of the application is restored.
+        - However, if the internet is reconnected and the user had previously dismissed the notification, the notification should update to "Internet is reconnected" Success notification to inform the user the functionality of the application is restored.
-        - Additionally, if the internet is reconnected and the banner is still on the screen, the banner should merely disappear from view.
+        - Additionally, if the internet is reconnected and the notification is still on the screen, the notification should merely disappear from view.

-- Patterns for informational notifications, users should **always** have the option to dismiss informational banners, even if they are intended to disappear after # seconds.
+- Patterns for informational notifications, users should **always** have the option to dismiss informational notifications, even if they are intended to disappear after # seconds.
-    - If the app is performing a long task in the background that can then require further user action (i.e. backing up a drive or scanning for viruses) then a status banner for "Success" could appear.
+    - If the app is performing a long task in the background that can then require further user action (i.e. backing up a drive or scanning for viruses) then an app notification for "Success" could appear.
     - TBD: App update recommendations
 ## Anti-patterns
 TBD
-- Is there a limit to how often a status banner can appear/disappear from view?
+- Is there a limit to how often an app notification can appear/disappear from view?
-  - Prevent "flashing" banner bars
+  - Prevent "flashing" notification bars
-- Only *one* status banner should appear for every scenario
+- Only *one* app notification should appear for every scenario
 <!-- Explanation and guidance that doesn't fit into the Examples section. -->

 <!-- APIs should only throw exceptions in exceptional conditions; basically,